 - Frozen aliquots at -20°C: Several months for most peptides, but each aliquot should be thawed only once

 To maximize the usable life of your reconstituted compound, consider aliquoting immediately after reconstitution.
 Divide the solution into smaller, single-use volumes in sterile microcentrifuge tubes, then freeze the aliquots at -20°C. Each time you need material, thaw only one aliquot and use it entirely.
-This eliminates the two biggest causes of degradation: repeated freeze-thaw cycles and repeated needle punctures through the rubber stopper.
+This reduces two major avoidable stressors: repeated freeze-thaw handling and repeated needle punctures through the rubber stopper.

 Insulin syringes are marked in “units” (IU), not milliliters, which can confuse researchers unfamiliar with this convention.
 A standard U-100 insulin syringe holds exactly 1 mL total volume, divided into 100 equal graduations.
 The conversion is simple: